Schedule Your Diagnostic Consultation

 Ask yourself, “Does your website content talk more about your company?
 Or the problems that you solve for your clients?”

-All too often, managed service providers and IT consulting firms put up the partner programs that they’re involved with, the services that they deliver, all these wonderful awards, and all these technologies that they play with.
+All too often, managed service providers and IT consulting firms put up the partner programs they’re involved with, the services they deliver, all these wonderful awards, and all the technologies they play with.

-The reality is that most homepages and most website navigation are not focused on problems that they solve for clients.
+The reality is that most homepages and website navigation are not focused on the problems they solve for clients.
 These websites are just focused on talking about their own companies.
 Big mistake!

 It’s kind of like going out on a first date with somebody.
-And in the first – and only -- hour, your mouth is moving 58 to 59 minutes.
+And in the first – and only -- hour, your mouth moves for 58 to 59 minutes.
 And you don’t let your date get a word in edge-wise.

-And that’s exactly what’s going on if your website doesn’t talk about the problems that your ideal clients are facing.
+And that’s exactly what’s happening if your website doesn’t talk about the problems your ideal clients face.

 Remember: During the first 70% -- or more -- of the buyer’s journey, even your best prospects won’t give a you-know-what about you and your services until you’ve established trusted advisor status.
-This is really important to keep in mind to compete in today’s buyer’s journey.
+This is important to remember to compete in today’s buyer’s journey.

 Wrong Jargon Attracts Competitors, Not Prospects

-Also worth noting: Potential clients are not searching for managed network services providers based on your awards.
+Also worth noting: Potential clients are not searching for managed network service providers based on your awards.

 Most of your ideal clients also aren’t typing “IT consulting” or “managed services” into a search engine box.
 It’s extremely important to understand what it is that they actually are typing into a search engine box if you want to be able to attract them.

-And there’s a good chance, a significant percentage of those that are searching for those terms are companies that compete head-to-head with you.
+And there’s a good chance that a significant percentage of those searching for those terms are companies that compete head-to-head with you.

 So are you building your website to entertain and educate your competition?

-Or are you building your website to earn trust with potential clients?
+Or are you building your website to earn the trust of potential clients?

-This is a huge, huge issue that we see over and over again with MSPs and IT consulting firms that just don’t get how this all works.
+This is a huge, huge issue that we see repeatedly with MSPs and IT consulting firms that don’t get how this all works.

 What have you found to be most important when trying to scale revenue growth for managed services?
 Share your take in the Comments below.